Deb writes in asking

 Sometimes we push back and we get the conflict of interest guidelines changed.
 The Marriage Act of 1961 did not change, but because of my multiple emails, phone calls, and meetings with the Attorney-General’s Marriage Celebrants Section the conflict of interest guidelines were changed.
 They changed their interpretation of the act because we stood up and questioned it.

-Sarah pushed back on the recent misinterpretation of “one month’s notice” and the AG’s office changed the Guidelines.
+Sarah and others pushed back on the recent misinterpretation of “one month’s notice” and the AG’s office changed the Guidelines.

 I’m doing the same thing at the moment in regards to sighting evidence of identity and birth.
 The Electronic Transactions Act says that “ensures that a transaction under a Commonwealth law will not be invalid simply because it was conducted through electronic communication.
 If a Commonwealth law requires you to: give information in writing, provide a handwritten signature, produce a document in material form, record or retain information, the Electronic Transactions Act means you can do these things electronically.”
 So Commonwealth Law actually overrules the Guideline’s guidelines.
 I’m not telling you to accept passports over email, but until such time as the Guidelines are updated I’ll let you and your lawyer figure it out.
 Or you can do like I am and email firstname.lastname@example.org every month until they reply.
 (Spoiler alert, they don’t reply).